EduardoPach/Semantic-Image-Search/README.md

 docker compose up
 ```

-After that access `http://localhost:8501/` for the Streamlit Interface and `http://localhost:8000/docs` for the API documentation
+After that access `http://localhost:8501/` for the Streamlit Interface and `http://localhost:8000/docs` for the API documentation.

 In case you want to recreate the environment and run manually, follow these steps: